A Quick Guide

 Well, it turns out that with careful considerations, unbiased professional advice and by checking out this guide, you can easily select the lifetime mortgage plan that will help you resolve all your financial difficulties.

-The Types of Lifetime Mortgage Plans
+The Types of Mortgages Plans

 Some of these choices include:

-1. Enhanced Lifetime Mortgage
+#1.
+Enhanced Lifetime Mortgage

 It involves a lending criterion that is based on your health records.
-It allows you to unlock more cash depending on the answers you give to the health and lifestyle questionnaire the plan provider will offer you.
+It allows you to unlock more cash depending on the answers you give to the health and lifestyle questionnaire the provider will offer you.

 Generally, the weaker your health, the more money you can borrow.

-The qualification criterion when it comes to this plan is dependent on the kind of medical issues that you have – your plan provider will work on the underwriting code that your life expectancy is likely to be lowered if you’re sickly.
+The qualification criterion when it comes to this is dependent on the kind of medical issues that you have – your provider will work on the underwriting code that your life expectancy is likely to be lowered if you’re sickly.

-2. Drawdown Lifetime Mortgage
+#2.
+Drawdown Lifetime Mortgages

 It is one of the most popular lifetime mortgage plans because they offer you a flexible cash reserve facility that provides you with easy access to your capital.